sagemathinc/cocalc/notes/final_push.md

 - [x] (0:30?)
 (0:05) update: fontawesome 3.2

+- [ ] (1:00?) enable word-wrap toggle; need to fix css when toggling...

 - [ ] (0:45?) bug -- if you accidentally add yourself as collab on a project, you go from owner to collaborator.
-BUG.
+BUG; removing yourself results in removing yourself forever, which is stupid.

 - [ ] (1:00?) bug -- open a pdf then hit space -- you get back to the file search -- should go to next page.